mttoledo/site-android/README.md

 I did my best to ensure that the website was responsive, following the guidelines proposed by the course instructor.

 With the project, I was able to consolidate the content learned, from basic HTML5 and CSS3 fundamentals to website responsiveness.

+## Screenshots

+## Updates

+I've made some changes to the project to fix an issue related to the website's navigation (nav).
+I transformed the nav container into a flex container, allowing <a> links to align properly and preventing them from breaking into multiple lines.
+Additionally, I created a media query to apply reductions in font size and padding, as well as to center the nav tags on devices with screen widths less than 600px.